 We all live chaotic, busy lives, and planning for a period of time when you cannot just jump behind the wheel of your car is daunting and anxiety-provoking.
 Many start thinking about this on the first day following their surgical procedure.

-Generally, most people can return to driving about 6-8 weeks after surgery.
-But how long after ACL surgery you can drive will vary depending on how quickly your body heals and how much support you need as you begin to increase your level of activity.
+Some patients can begin driving as soon as they are off pain medication, but all patients can return to driving about 6–8 weeks after surgery.
+But how long after ACL surgery you can drive will vary depending on how quickly your body heals, your surgeon’s guidance, and how much support you need as you begin to increase your level of activity.

 Your return to behind the wheel of your car depends on a couple of things.
 First, which leg was operated on?
 If it was your right leg (right knee), you may have a slightly longer recovery time until getting behind the wheel.